-11. Tangible fixed assets (continued)
+12. Tangible fixed assets (continued)

-Fixed assets include borrowing costs of £4,693k (2020 - £4,693k) which has been 100% capitalised.
+Fixed assets include borrowing cost up of £991k (2020 - £991k) which have been capitalised at 100%.

-Under the terms of the debenture, the finance provider, UPP Bond 1 Issuer plc, has security by way of a first legal mortgage over all estates or interests in the leasehold properties and buildings and fixtures on those properties, as well as security over all other assets of the Group by way of fixed and floating charges.
+The finance provider, UPP Bond 1 Issuer plc, has security by way of a first legal mortgage over all estates or interests in the leasehold properties and buildings and fixtures on those properties, as well as security over all other assets of the Group by way of fixed and floating charges.

-Assets used in operating leases were independently valued by Jones Lang LaSalle Limited ("JLL"), Chartered Surveyors, on an existing use basis at 31 August 2020.
-JLL have confirmed that the value as at that date was £98,600k.
+Assets used in operating leases were independently valued by Jones Lang LaSalle ("JLL"), chartered Surveyors, on an existing use basis as at 31 August 2020.
+JLL confirmed that the value as at that date was £107,500k.